Exactlywb/HashTable/readme.md

 <center><img src = "https://github.com/Exactlywb/HashTable/blob/master/optimized/csv/RORHash.png" width = "400"></center>

-* ### _Murmur2A hash_ is realization of famous hash function that is slower than standart _Murmur_ for 30-40%, but, however, it leaves less collisions.
+* ### _Murmur2A hash_ is realization of famous hash function that is slower than standard _Murmur_ for 30-40%, but, however, it has less collisions.

 <center><img src = "https://github.com/Exactlywb/HashTable/blob/master/optimized/csv/MurmurHash2A.png" width = "400"></center>